Adrafinil

 Adrafinil, sold under the brand name Olmifon, is a wakefulness-promoting medication that was formerly used in France to improve alertness, attention, wakefulness, and mood, particularly in the elderly.
 It was also used off-label by individuals who wished to avoid fatigue, such as night workers or others who needed to stay awake and alert for long periods of time.
-Additionally, the medication has been used non-medically as a nootropic.
+Additionally, the medication has been used non-medically as a novel vigilance-promoting agent.

 Adrafinil is a prodrug; it is primarily metabolized in vivo to modafinil, resulting in very similar pharmacological effects.
 Unlike modafinil, however, it takes time for the metabolite to accumulate to active levels in the bloodstream.
 Effects usually are apparent within 45–60 minutes when taken orally on an empty stomach.

 Adrafinil was marketed in France until September 2011 when it was voluntarily discontinued due to an unfavorable risk–benefit ratio.

 Medical uses

 Adrafinil is a wakefulness-promoting agent and was used to promote alertness, attention, wakefulness, and mood.
 It was particularly used in the elderly.